Arashi no Yoru ni: Plot

 A goat named Mei wanders into a barn one night, seeking shelter from a storm.
 In the barn, the goat meets another refugee.
 The two can neither see nor smell each other, but nevertheless they huddle together, fending off the cold, and begin to talk.
 Eventually, they establish a friendship.
 The two decide to meet later and will recognize each other by using the password "one stormy night".
 The next day, when they meet, Mei learns that his companion from the night before was a wolf named Gabu.
 Despite their natural predisposition as enemies, they share a common bond and begin meeting regularly.
-However, Mei's labor and Gabu's pack eventually find out about their relationship and forbid the friendship.
-In a truly underhanded tactic, the pack and labor attempt to force Mei and Gabu to use each other to get information on their enemies.
-Mei and Gabu, no longer wanting to be bound by their respective clan's unjust regulations and hoping to preserve their friendship, cross a river during a storm.
+However, Mei's flock and Gabu's pack eventually find out about their relationship and forbid the friendship.
+In a truly underhanded tactic, the pack and flock attempt to force Mei and Gabu to use each other to get information on their enemies.
+Mei and Gabu, no longer wanting to be bound by their respective clans' unjust regulations and hoping to preserve their friendship, cross a river during a storm.
 They hope to find an "emerald forest" free from persecution.